Effect of Diffraction on Wigner Distributions of Optical Fields and how to Use It in Optical Resonator Theory. I -- Stable Resonators and Gaussian Beams: Effect of diffraction on the Wigner distribution: real-order transfer

 and each matrix represents a rotation on a 2--dimensional subspace of ${\mathbb R}^4$, that is, a plane.
 In these planes, the effect of diffraction is expressed through a 2--rotation of angle $-\alpha$, whose matrix is

 This will help in concretely representing the effect of diffraction on the Wigner distribution.

-We conclude that the matrix representation of the effect of dif\-frac\-tion on the Wigner distribution in the scaled phase space is not an arbitrary rotation matrix, but a matrix that can split according to (\ref{eq37b}).
+We conclude that the matrix representation of the effect of dif\-frac\-tion on the Wigner distribution in the scaled phase-space is not an arbitrary rotation matrix, but a matrix that can split according to (\ref{eq37b}).